aerospike-community/aerospike-wireshark-plugin/README.md

 Coverage
 ========

-luacov and luacov-console installed using luarocks can generate code coverage report.
-You need to have wmctrl installed on your system.
-For example, on Ubuntu:
+luacov and luacov-console installed using luarocks are required to produce code coverage report.
+Running the tests will also generate the coverage summary report.

-    $ sudo apt-get install wmctrl

-You can generate the code coverage summary report from the tests/ folder using the following commands:

-    $ cd tests
-    $ make clean && make coverage

 Bugs
 ====